 Access to travel options from your new home abroad

-Isolation is a risk of a move abroad.
-Having access to excellent transport infrastructure makes this easier.
+Isolation is a risk of moving abroad, but having access to excellent transport infrastructure makes this easier.

 You can have visitors, and you can travel.
-If you live on the Costa Dorada in Spain, it is a 30-minute trip to Barcelona airport.
-This major European air travel hub has low-cost flights around the world.
+If you live in Costa Dorada in Spain, it is a 30-minute trip to Barcelona airport.
+This central European air travel hub has low-cost flights around the world.
 It also has access to high-speed train lines and excellent bus services.

-If it is just peace and quiet you are after, a small village in Aruba may suit better.
+If it is just peace and quiet you are after, a small village in Aruba may suit you better.
 Infrequent and expensive flights will mean fewer visitors.

-If you want to be able to have regular visitors and to travel, access to transport options are essential.
-Many of the best countries to live in offer a mix – remote areas that have access to transport infrastructure is ideal for many people.
+If you want to have regular visitors and to travel, access to transport options is essential.
+Many of the best countries to live in offer a mix – remote areas with access to transport infrastructure are ideal for many people.

 Best country to live in for education

-The educational options of a country may be relevant to you.
+The educational options available may be important to you.
 Many people use the opportunity of moving abroad to access world-class primary and secondary education.
 The quality of the education system will also be a priority for families with children.
 However, if you’re going for higher education, you should check out the country’s various private and public universities.
 There are several ways to check the quality of a country’s education systems.
 Many countries, like Canada, offer free education at the primary and secondary levels.
 The Center on International Education Benchmarking ranks the top education systems in the world.
 Here’s their pick.

-There is a slight difference with the Top 10 education systems according to the Legatum Prosperity Index.
-Their Top Education systems in the world also include Australia, New Zealand, Netherlands, and Denmark.
+There is a slight difference between the Top 10 education systems according to the Legatum Prosperity Index.
+Their Top Education systems in the world also include Australia, New Zealand, the Netherlands, and Denmark.

-A site like International School Advisor makes it easy to compare international schools in many cities around the world.
+A site like International School Advisor makes it easy to compare international schools in many cities worldwide.
 The site covers many tuition languages.

 For the best universities in the world, check out this site.
-It ranks the universities of the world in an easy-to-use table.
-You can search by country or by course.
+It ranks the universities of the world in an easy-to-use table, and you can search by country or by course.